ExHammer/hammer-backend-redis/README.md

 ## Usage

-Just configure the `:hammer` application to use the Redis backend:
+Configure the `:hammer` application to use the Redis backend:

 ```elixir
 config :hammer,